Tendulkar, Gavaskar lead world cricket tributes to Dhoni

 "The wicketkeeping will be a lot easier because he will not be thinking about the bowling changes and field placements, which can sometimes distract you," Gavaskar added.

-Dhoni's contemporaries Suresh Raina and Rohit Sharma and other players also heaped praise on him.
+Dhoni's contemporaries Ajinkya Rahane, Suresh Raina and Rohit Sharma and other players also heaped praise on him.

+"Thank you @msdhoni bhai for being a leader that I have learnt a lot from.
+Thank you my first international captain!"
+Rahane wrote on Twitter.

 Raina said: "India's most successful captain who translated his vision into reality.
 Inspired many to dream more, do more and become more.
 Salute!"